Military member with drone

 Ramping commercial technology adoption through the DIU

-Launched in 2015, the Defense Innovation Unit was specifically created to accelerate DOD adoption of commercial technology, to transform military capacity and capability and to strengthen the American national security innovation base.
+Launched in 2015, the Defense Innovation Unit was specifically created to accelerate DOD adoption of commercial technology, transform military capacity and capability and strengthen the American national security innovation base.
 The DIU 1.0 and DIU 2.0 strategies emphasized connecting the DOD with the commercial technology sector and proving out the innovation hub’s model for delivering commercial capabilities to the battlefield.
 Other Transaction Agreements (OTAs) were a key part of DIU 2.0, as the program specifically aimed to help startups bridge the Valley of Death.
-Launched in 2024, DIU 3.0 is the latest strategy to ensure the organization is better equipped to specifically target bottlenecks and maximize the impact of its funds across the DOD.
-The DIU’s 2024 budget dramatically increased to $983 million, up from $70 million in 2023.3 The DOD has explicitly stated that the increased budget is aimed at improving its relationships with startups and investors as part of its DIU 3.0 strategy.4
+Launched in 2024, DIU 3.0 is the latest strategy to ensure the organization is better equipped to target bottlenecks and maximize the impact of its funds across the DOD.

 “Since the inception of Military and Veterans Affairs in 2011, we have worked to deepen and diversify our support for the military community and their families.
 By partnering across JPMorganChase’s lines of business, we directly engage with veteran and military spouse founders and investors.
 We are proud of this commitment and focus, and believe a strong economy and robust national security are both imperative and mutually dependent.
 Veterans naturally gravitate toward businesses that support the national security space, many of which are dual use and represent significant commercial opportunities.
 Veterans throughout our firm understand the journey of veteran founders and how to best support them.”